monero-rs/monero-rs/README.md

 Supports (or should support)

- * De/serialization of Monero blocks and transactions
+ * De/serialization of Monero blocks and transactions (consensus encoding)
  * Address and subaddress creation, de/serialization and validation
  * Private keys and one-time keys creation, de/serialization and validation
+ * Serde support on most structures with feature `serde_support`

 ## Documentation